jdubray/sam-fsm/README.md

   })
 ```

-FSM methods:
+FSM instance methods:

 `initialState`    : wraps the SAM instance's intial state with the FSM internal variables (such as `pc`)

 `addAction`       : wraps regular SAM actions

-`send`            : can be used when the action is trivial and only needs to pass its label value as a proposal
+`event`           : instantiates a SAM action that publishes an event (the action presents the event label value as a proposal)

 `acceptors`       : returns the fsm acceptors (as an array)

 `stateMachine`    : returns the fsm reactor (as an array of 1 element)

-From that point, everything else is similar to a regular SAM instance, you can add additional acceptors and reactors (before or after the fsm ones)

 `naps`            : returns the fsm next-action-predicates as a single, flat, array

+From that point on, everything else is similar to a regular SAM instance, you can add additional acceptors, reactors (before or after the fsm ones) and naps as well.

-`sam-fsm` does not yet support component local state.
-That being said, it supports more than one fsm in the same SAM instance, as long as you use a different `pc` variable but they can share actions!
+`sam-fsm` supports SAM components and their local state.
+Several FSMs can be deployed in the same SAM instance, as long as you use a different `pc` variable but they can share actions!

 ### Next-Action predicates